choeksema/Eng_Proj_VI_dbToCan_V2/README.md

 Run db_can to move the elevator.
 Includes a state machine that isn't very smart (needs some work but not sure on steps forward)
 Run web_sub to update the database as if you were the website. this allows for completely independent testing.

+Running db_can with arg "sabbath" activates Sabbath mode.
+Currently, Sabbath mode does NOT run automatically based on the day of the week.